anoopk18/anoopk18.github.io/_teaching/2018-teaching.md

 **Geometry, Algebra 1 & 2, Trigonometry, Pre-Calculus, Physics - Newtonian, Physics - Electricity and Magnetism**
 * Math & Physics Tutor, *Rockland Community College, Suffern, NY*
-  * Provided private instruction to individual and groups of students to improve academic performance, occupational skills, and preparation for tests.
+  * Provided private instruction to individual and groups of students to improve academic performance, occupational skills, and preparation for tests
-  * Developed activities and problem sets to work with students and increased interest in higher learning.
+  * Developed activities and problem sets to work with students and increased interest in higher learning
-  * Provided feedback to students using positive reinforcement techniques to encourage, motivate, and build confidence among students.
+  * Provided feedback to students using positive reinforcement techniques to encourage, motivate, and build confidence among students
-  * Fostered meaningful relationships among students through teamwork community service projects.
+  * Fostered meaningful relationships among students through teamwork community service projects